quantombone/warp_scripts/README.md

 You can also invoke a parallel job using sc.sh, which will launch a special [GNU screen](http://www.gnu.org/s/screen/) session where each tab will be SSH-ed into a single machine.
 Please note that this is for old-style SSH-based clusters, not ones based on torque.
 If you run sc.sh on a cluster such as CMU's warp people will be unhappy.
 If I was an admin, I would probably ban you.

+First set up a list of machines you can SSH into which into

+    cp machine_list.sh-example machine_list.sh
+    nano machine_list.sh

 To start a job:

     ./sc.sh JOB_NAME